jigar-dhulla/laravel-http-to-curl/README.md

 ## Automatic Request Logging

 The package includes automatic logging of HTTP requests as cURL commands.
-You can publish the configuration file using the following command:
+Optionally, you can publish the configuration file using the following command:
 ```bash
 php artisan vendor:publish --tag=http-to-curl-config
 ```